pretent/jvms/README.md

-this project can switch your jdk version on your machine.
+This project can switch your jdk version on your machine.